deephaven/deephaven-core/demo/web/src/main/notebooks/03 Kafka Stream vs Append.md

 \
 \
 \
-The function establishes a [Kafka importer](https://deephaven.io/core/docs/how-to-guides/kafka-stream/) that sources data from a crypto trade recorder we wrote using [the XChange library](https://github.com/knowm/XChange).
+The function below establishes a [Kafka importer](https://deephaven.io/core/docs/how-to-guides/kafka-stream/) that sources data from a crypto trade recorder we wrote using [the XChange library](https://github.com/knowm/XChange).
 The feed started on September 10th, 2021.
 A month later it had ~ 110 million events.
+(People like trading crypto apparently.)

 [Kafka's docs](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html) describe the parameters and concepts.
 This demo will demonstrate the impact of choices related to `offsets` and `table_type`.